gelistir/pyutil/README.md

 ## Utility code

 Lobnek Wealth Management is a Swiss Family office.
-We run quantitative strategies for our clients based on Python scripts.
+We run quantitative and quantamental strategies for our clients based on Python scripts.
 Neither the strategies nor the clients are published here but we have decided to share some of the tools we use to create and maintain our systems.